 Helping a Friend or Family Member Address Their Crack Addiction

-If you are here for a loved one, then we hope this has been an informative and helpful experience for you.
+If you are here for a loved one, we hope this has been an informative and helpful experience.
 Crack cocaine addiction can be a tough habit to break so your loved one will need a lot of support and encouragement.
 We also understand this can be emotionally draining on you as well, for that we commend you for your efforts.

 If you believe your loved one may be struggling with crack cocaine addiction here are some signs to look for:

 - Excessive bursts of energy, high can range from 5-30 minutes

 - Shaking or trembling, known as the jitters

 Crack cocaine addiction treatment can be costly, but so is your habit!
 It would be much wiser to take the money you are already spending and invest in your future.
 There is also insurance help; we can help you understand your benefits as they relate to rehab.
 Our services are free, and your information is confidential.

 If you are tired of living the day-to-day struggle of addiction, then the first step would be to give us a call.
 We want to know about you and your addiction so we can better understand your specific needs.
 We can do this for you absolutely free!
 Call us today, and let us start a conversation about ending your crack cocaine addiction.

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.